 The next age group to consider is 20 to 30 years old.
 Many young adults in this category are starting their first job and considering marriage and a family.
 Thus, the goal of investing at this age should be to accumulate wealth for future prosperity.
 There are many options available and investors should be more aggressive in taking risks while they’re younger.

 Investing options for the young adult include the individual retirement account (i.e. Roth IRA or traditional IRA) as well as employer-based plans such as the 401k.
 These plans are designed to fund retirement years, although it may seem like a long time away.
 It’s important for young investors to look to the future and decide how much they can afford to contribute to their retirement accounts on a monthly basis (based on current earning power).

 During this decade, the investor has the freedom to pursue more aggressive opportunities such as domestic equity funds, investments in international firms, or even buying real estate.
 These aggressive decisions are designed to build personal wealth.
-However, safer investment options exist as well and include high interest savings accounts (e.g. ING Direct or Ally Bank), money market funds, and certificates of deposit (CDs).
+However, safer investment options exist as well and include high interest savings accounts (e.g. Capital One 360 or Ally Bank), money market funds, and certificates of deposit (CDs).